d2l-ai/d2l-en/chapter_convolutional-modern/batch-norm.md

 As it turns out, this is actually beneficial.

 This turns out to be a recurring theme in deep learning.
-For reasonss that are not yet well-characterized theoretically, various sources of noise in optimization often lead to faster training and less overfitting.
+For reasons that are not yet well-characterized theoretically, various sources of noise in optimization often lead to faster training and less overfitting.
 While traditional machine learning theorists